The Lazarus Key (sneak peek)

 “It’s been an awfully active off-season so far,” I said.

-“If this is any sign of how hunting season’s going to be this year, I’m not looking forward to it.”
+“If this is any sign of how hunting season’s going to be this year, I’m not looking forward to opening day.”
 He shivered.
 “Scariest day of the year.”

 “Busiest.
 That’s for sure.
-Speaking of poachers,” I gestured to the two men sitting on the ground.
-“This pair is all yours.
+Speaking of poachers,” I pushed Fettinger toward him.
+“He’s all yours to start processing.
+I’ve got to go back and grab his rifle and tag the ram.
+I’ll send you pictures to help speed up processing.
 Consider it a gift to help you hit your quota for the month.”

 “We don’t have quotas, and don’t make me think you’d give me credit out of the goodness of your heart.
 I know damn well you’re just trying to pass off the paperwork.”